Peninsula-Medical-Technologies/.github/profile/README.md

 # PedMed

-> Next generation of intelligent connected critical care devices that improve the safety and outcomes of patients in critical care
+> We are developing the next generation of intelligent connected critical care devices that improve the safety and outcomes of patients in critical care

 see: <https://www.penmedtech.com>